• Free Automated SEO Site Audit

 Bad Links

-As we talked about at the beginning, all link-building efforts should be done with the intent to improve the traffic to your site.
+As we talked about at the beginning, all link-building efforts, including link exchanges, should be done with the intent to improve the traffic to your site.
 Simply adding backlinks willy nilly will do nothing but overpopulate your web pages and eventually send up red flags to Google.

 Even though we were talking about bad agreements between exchange partners, there are other things to look out for as well.
 There are millions of sites on the web and forming a link exchange with lots of them would likely be as simple as containing the domain admin and asking, but that doesn’t mean that’s what you should do.